When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

-The main brushes are now in the front robot with a shorter side brush that has more prongs.
+The main extractors are now in front of the robot with a shorter side brush with more prongs.

-This brush spins at a slower pace, so it does not kick around dirt as much as the I7 or earlier Roomba models.
+This brush spins slower, so it does not kick around dirt as much as the I7 or earlier Roomba models.

 iRobot also adds a new 3D time-of-flight sensor at the front bumper that helps it navigate around tight areas.

-This sensor helps the S9 “hug” the walls better, meaning it’ll go close so that it will clean these areas better than any Roomba robots before it.
+This sensor also helps the S9 “hug” the walls better, meaning it’ll go close to clean these areas better than any Roomba robots before it.

 The Roomba I7 retains the round shape of its predecessors and has the same brush layout.

-It has the narrower extractors located in the middle behind the side brush flanked by the two self-adjusting wheels.
+The narrower extractors are located in the middle behind the side brush flanked by the two self-adjusting wheels.

 Having a shorter cleaning path means it will take a bit longer to clean.

-The main side brush has three prongs on it that spin that a more rapid pace than the S9 which tends to scatter dirt around more on hard surfaces.
+The main side brush has three prongs that spin at a more rapid pace than the S9, which tends to scatter dirt around more on hard surfaces.